+Submitted by: Kenneth "Rusty" Mitchell

-Submitted by: Taylor King and Associates
+Attorney at Law Taylor King and Assoc

-320 Main St.

-Arkadelphia, AR 71923
+320 Main Street, Arkadelphia, AR 71923

-This comment is in opposition to many of the proposed changes to Fed.
+This comment is in opposition to some of the proposed changes to Fed.
 R. Civ.
 P. 30(b)(6) as set forth by the Rule 30(b)(6) Subcommittee Advisory Committee on Civil Rules.
-As attorneys who use Rule 30(b)(6) in federal court, the State of Arkansas (whose Rule is very similar to the federal rule) as well as other state's versions of the rule as well.
-We have learned the hard way that these are efficient tools to gather information from organizations on behalf of injured people and even in corporate litigation.
+Often, changes to the Federal Rules are adopted by many States.
+I practice in both State and Federal Courts in Arkansas.

+The 30 (b)(6) deposition is an effective and efficient tool to gather information from organizations on behalf of injured people.
 Based upon this, we urge the Subcommittee to keep in mind the original purpose of Rule 30(b)(6), which still prevails today.
-As you well know, this purpose is to prevent an organizational party from gaining an unfair advantage in litigation by virtue of the fact that it consists of multiple individuals.
-If a corporation or similar organization is to be afforded the privileges of personhood (which it is in every state, to our knowledge), it should also, to the extent possible, be bound by the rules, obligations and responsibilities that apply to individuals.
+The purpose of the Rule is to prevent an organizational party from gaining an unfair advantage in litigation by virtue of the fact that it consists of multiple individuals.
+If a corporation or similar organization is to be afforded the privileges of personhood (which it is in every state, including Arkansas), it should also, to the extent possible, be bound by the rules, obligations and responsibilities that apply to individuals.